wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.1.8 =
+* Category restriction and exclusion and couple of other category-related settings didn't work properly.
+* Support for Polylang broke the support for WPML.
+That is now fixed.
+* One deprecated $wpdb->escape() was still left; it's gone now.
+* Shortcode `layerslider` was causing problems with Relevanssi; Relevanssi now disables it before building excerpts.
+* Relevanssi won't break BBPress search anymore.
+* If Relevanssi Premium is installed, deleting Relevanssi will not remove the databases and the options.

 = 3.1.7 =
 * New filter: `relevanssi_comment_content_to_index` lets you modify comment content before it's indexed by Relevanssi (to index comment meta, for example).